Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Experiments

-GAMENet significantly improves model accuracy compared to previous models by integrating patients' visit history into the model framework without significantly increasing model complexity.
-However, its DDI rate is too high.
-SafeDrug significantly reduces the DDI rate by explicitly modeling relationships between medication molecules, but it does not capture relationships between medications and diseases, leaving room for improvement in accuracy.
-MICRON adjusts recommended medication combinations by capturing changes in patients' physical conditions between two visits, thereby improving accuracy and training efficiency after certain data filtering.
-COGNet designs a replication mechanism that significantly improves the Jaccard metric but increases the number of iterations, affecting its time efficiency and failing to ensure the safety of certain medication combinations.
-MoleRec introduces external knowledge of molecules, constructs relationships between medication molecules and their substructures, and links them with patients' diseases and surgeries, improving accuracy without severely impacting safety.
-However, due to the introduction of deep graph networks and message-passing mechanisms, it significantly reduces training speed.
+GAMENet significantly improves model accuracy compared to previous models by incorporating patient visit history into the model framework without notably increasing complexity.
+However, it suffers from a high DDI rate.
+SafeDrug significantly reduces the DDI rate by explicitly modeling relationships between medication molecules, but it does not capture relationships between medications and diseases, thereby leaving accuracy improvement potential.
+MICRON adjusts recommended medication combinations by capturing changes in patients' physical conditions between two visits, resulting in improved accuracy and training efficiency after certain data filtering.
+COGNet designs a replication mechanism that significantly improves the Jaccard metric while increasing the number of iterations, thereby affecting time efficiency and compromising the safety of some medication combinations.
+MoleRec incorporates external molecular knowledge by establishing relationships between medication molecules, their substructures, and patients' diseases and procedures.
+This approach enhances accuracy without significantly compromising safety.
+However, it does not account for interactions between molecules or the effects of single molecular modalities.
+CausalMed recommends direct causal relationships by exploring the causal connections between medical entities, which not only improves accuracy but also enhances the interpretability of medication recommendations.
+Nonetheless, it does not consider relationships between entities at the molecular level.

-Our model re-calibrates the representation of molecules and their substructures by introducing the 3D modality of molecules, increasing the dimensionality of molecular representation, addressing real structural confusion issues, and designing a substructure distillation mechanism at the access level.
-This adjusts the interaction mechanism between molecular knowledge and patients' physical conditions, enhancing model rationality and accuracy while only slightly increasing the DDI rate.
+Our model introduces the 3D modality of molecules, recalibrating the representations of molecules and their substructures, thereby enhancing molecular dimensionality and resolving structural ambiguity.
+We design a molecular multi-step enhancement mechanism, refining the interaction between molecular knowledge and the patient's health condition, improving the model's logic and accuracy.
+This approach only slightly increases the DDI rate, maintaining a balance between accuracy and safety.

-Comparing the operational efficiency of the models, although the training time per epoch for our model is relatively long, the number of epochs required for convergence is significantly shortened during actual training, often requiring only 15 epochs for convergence.
-Therefore, the total training time is not significantly increased compared to MoleRec.
+In terms of operational efficiency, although the training time per epoch for our model is relatively long, the number of epochs required for convergence is greatly reduced in practice, often needing only 15 epochs.
+As a result, the total training time remains comparable to MoleRec \citep{molerec}, which also utilizes molecular knowledge.